 What you can expect to experience while on the job

-Employment of health information technicians is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.
+Employment of medical records and health information technicians is projected to grow 11 percent from 2018 to 2028, much faster than the average for all occupations.
 An aging population will require more medical services, and health information technicians will be needed to organize and manage the older generations’ health information data.
 This will mean more claims for reimbursement from insurance companies.
 Additional records, coupled with widespread use of electronic health records (EHRs) by all types of healthcare providers, will lead to an increased need for technicians to organize and manage the associated information in all areas of the healthcare industry.
 Cancer registrars are expected to continue to be in high demand.
 As the population ages, there will likely be more types of special purpose registries because many illnesses are detected and treated later in life.Read More

 $56,158Explore this career in the Military